jwerd/nova-playground/README.md

 - Ability to create server listings under games
 - Ability to tag server listings
 - Ability to keep a heartbeat of server updates (player count, etc)
+- Ability to set attributes per sever and per game

 ## Future stuff